Skip to Content

 Fungal Infections

 Many fungal skin infections can be cleared up with anti-fungal creams or medications.
-However, if over-the-counter creams have not provided you with relief, or if the infection is cracked, oozing or bleeding, schedule an appointment at one of our clinics.
+However, if over-the-counter creams have not provided you with relief, or if the infection is cracked, oozing or bleeding, schedule an appointment at one of our dermatology clinics.

 Tip: Many skin fungal infections are contagious through direct contact, so you can prevent infections by wearing shoes in public showers.
 You should also continue treatment after the infection goes away to prevent it from returning.